Home > People > Rob Lang

 Headline-making results at trial and otherwise in high-profile ‘business divorces'

-Defeating post M&A claims on behalf of a buyer of a large litigation funding business.
+Dismissing post-M&A claims on behalf of a buyer of a large litigation funding business.

-Successfully resolving a business divorce among family members of a well-known Chicago foodservice business.
+Successfully resolving a business divorce among family members of a well-known Chicago food service business.

-Defeating a motion for temporary restraining order brought by a son against his mother relating to family property.
+Defeating a motion for a temporary restraining order brought by a son against his mother relating to family property.

 Winning an award of contempt sanctions (attorneys' fees) against a law firm arising out of a business divorce matter.

 Proving oppression for a minority shareholder of a well-known fast-food franchisor, entitling the shareholder to a buyout at (undiscounted) "fair value" at trial, and forcing the majority shareholder out of control of the company.
-Winning a dismissal upon summary judgment in federal court for his client in defending a large claim for the client's alleged failure to honor a promise to provide stock options.

-Obtaining a temporary restraining order and then an injunction after a three-week trial on behalf of oppressed doctors whose opponents attempted to lock them out of their membership and management interests in an Indiana physician-owned hospital that they founded.
+Obtaining a temporary restraining order and then an injunction after a three-week trial on behalf of oppressed doctors whose opponents attempted to lock them out of their membership and management interests in an Indiana physician-owned hospital they founded.

-Obtaining a court-ordered receivership of a profitable company in Colorado on behalf of an oppressed minority shareholder
+Obtaining a court-ordered receivership of a profitable company in Colorado on behalf of an oppressed minority shareholder.

 Successful representation of clients facing other types of claims at trial and otherwise